 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Subclinical hypothyroidism happens when you have elevated thyroid-stimulating hormone (TSH) levels with normal levels of thyroxine (T4).
-You don’t technically have hypothyroidism (commonly called overt hypothyroidism, in comparison), but it has the potential to develop into overt hypothyroidism.
+Subclinical hypothyroidism happens when you have elevated thyroid-stimulating hormone (TSH) levels with normal levels of the hormone thyroxine (T4).

 Advertisement